monasabryalikhafagi/monasabryalikhafagi/README.md

 - 🔭 I’m currently working on Midade
 - 🌱 I'm currently learning Laravel, Design patterns, and PHP unit tests.
-- 💬 Ask me about Laravel and Js .
+- 💬 Ask me about Php and Js .
 - 📫 How to reach me: monasabrykhafagi2018@gmail.com